lightbeam24/CustomTube/README.md

 Logo made by UnderscoreAngel.
 [Github page](https://github.com/UnderscoreAngel)

-CustomTube shares a small amount of code with YouTube Redux, namely the code for managing user settings, and the code for resizing the video player.
+CustomTube shares a small amount of code with YouTube Redux, namely the code for managing user settings.